 Kyanjin Gompa is an ancient Gompa in the Langtang region.
 The gompa is especially popular amongst Buddhists and people often come here for their pilgrimage.
-From Kyanjin Gompa, Swiss cheese factories, as well as amazing viewpoints of mountains like Ghangchhempo, Yala Peak, Morimoto peak, Pogen Dhopku, are easily accessible.
+From Kyanjin Gompa, Swiss cheese factories, as well as amazing viewpoints of mountains like Ghangchhempo, Yala Peak, Morimoto Peak, and Pogen Dhopku, are easily accessible.

 How to Trek in the Langtang Region?

-On average, it will take you two weeks to trek in the Langtang valley.
-But there are alternative trekking trails that you to more places which will take you more number of days to complete the trek.
+On average, it will take you two weeks to trek in the Langtang Valley.
+But there are alternative trekking trails that you to more places which will take you the number of days to complete the trek.
 As with other treks, you can customize your trip By contacting a travel company.

 Environment of Mustang